Guthius/mirage-net/README.md

 ## Contributing

 Contributions are welcome!
-If you encounter issues or have suggestions related to the ongoing rename or new features, please open an issue or pull request.
+If you encounter issues or have suggestions or feature requests, please open an issue or pull request.

 ## License